 - When can my student apply for federal aid?
-FAFSA goes live October 1 (but the FSA ID can be created at any time) - Great, my student has his/her FSA ID and is ready to go.
+FAFSA goes live December 1 (but the FSA ID can be created at any time) - Great, my student has his/her FSA ID and is ready to go.
 What else do they need to complete FAFSA?
-In order to complete FAFSA for the 2020-2021 academic year, students will need to gather the following information:
+To complete FAFSA for the 2024-2025 academic year, students will need to gather the following information: